Un-carrier

-Un-carrier is a marketing campaign created by T-Mobile US with Prophet, and advertising company Publicis.
+Un-carrier was a marketing campaign created by T-Mobile US with Prophet, and advertising company Publicis.
 It debuted in March 2013, where the company introduced a new streamlined plan structure for new customers which drops contracts, subsidized phones, coverage fees for data, and early termination fees.
 Generally, the advertised promotions are permanent, though some become redundant with later uncarrier innovations (for instance, the unlimited music in uncarrier 6 was moot after the move to all unlimited data plans).
-Occasionally, the promotion is dropped all together.
-Such as with T-Mobile's "Mobile Without Borders" feature in UnCarrier 3.0.
+Occasionally the promotion is dropped all together, such as with T-Mobile's "Mobile Without Borders" feature in UnCarrier 3.0.
 The feature provided unlimited service to customers visiting in Mexico and Canada.
 When T-Mobile couldn't continue to support the feature, customers were given 32 days notice that the service promotion ended, and the feature would be removed from all existing accounts.
 A replacement feature was available, but also required an increase in price by first changing rateplans and adding features for additional fees.
 T-Mobile announced the change to its customers through a press release.

+Incentives

-Simple Choice – No Service Contracts (Un-carrier 1.0)
+Simple Choice plans

 The contract-free Simple Choice plan, also known as Un-carrier 1.0, debuted in March 2013 by offering unlimited calling and text messaging with 500 MB of unthrottled data monthly for a base price of $50.
 Options for 2.5 GB or unlimited data were offered for an extra monthly fee.
 On its first anniversary in March 2014, these amounts were changed to the following: 1 GB, 3 GB, 5 GB or unlimited with the same base prices.

 In July 2014, T-Mobile offered a limited time promotion on 4 and 5 line family plans, changing their 1 GB per line unthrottled data to 2.5 GB at no extra cost.
 Existing customers had to call T-Mobile by the end of September 2014 to benefit from this offer.
 The data allotment was supposed to automatically revert to 1 GB after January 2, 2016, but never did.

 In November 2015, the amounts on 1 GB, 3 GB and 5 GB plans (excluding the 2.5 GB limited time promotion) were doubled to 2 GB, 6 GB and 10 GB respectively for all new and existing customers at no extra cost.

 Under the Simple Choice plans, customers pay a portion of their device's price up-front, and pay off the remainder through monthly payments for two years.
 The cost of that monthly payment depends on the device.
 The customer fully owns the phone and no longer makes any future payments once they have completed paying off their phone.
 A second line costs $30 extra, while any additional line beyond this costs $10 extra (before extra data).
 It is possible to create a family plan by adding lines at a reduced cost.